bluesentry/coding_standards/README.md

       and in English).
 This ensures the documentation is professional and understandable.
 For short inline comments, phrase can be fragmentary but should still be clear (e.g. `# compensate for border offset`).
     * **Avoid Redundant Comments:** Don’t state the obvious.
 For example, `i = i + 1 # increment i` is not useful.
       Instead, explain why something is done if it’s not obvious.
+Logging statements, written well, can replace some comments.
     * **Update Documentation:** If you find an important gotcha or assumption in the code, document it.
 Conversely, if code is refactored and a comment becomes irrelevant, remove it.
 Treat documentation as part of the codebase that requires maintenance.